iossifovlab/gpf/userdocs/getting_started.rst

     gpf/python2-environment.yml
     gpf/python3-environment.yml

-You can use these files to create an GPF python development environment.
+You can use these files to create a GPF Python development environment.
-For example if you want to create Python 3 development conda environment, use:
+For example, if you want to create a Python 3 development conda environment, use:

 .. code-block:: bash

     conda env create -n gpf3 -f gpf/python3-environment.yml

-To use this environment you need to execute the following command:
+To use this environment, you need to execute the following command:

 .. code-block:: bash